-- (1) "FOR" the election of the three directors nominated by our Board-David F. Denison, David C. Everitt and James A. Star-to serve until (A) the 2017 annual meeting of stockholders, or until their successors are duly elected and qualified, if Proposal 4 to declassify our Board is approved by our stockholders, or (B) the 2019 annual meeting of stockholders, or until their successors are duly elected and qualified, if Proposal 4 to declassify our Board is not approved by our stockholders; - (2) "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2016; - (3) "FOR" the approval of, in an advisory non-binding vote, the compensation paid to our named executive officers; and
+- (1) "FOR" the election of the three directors nominated by our Board-David F. Denison, David C. Everitt and James A. Star-to serve until (A) the 2017 annual meeting of stockholders, or until their successors are duly elected and qualified, if Proposal 4 to declassify our Board is approved by our stockholders, or (B) the 2019 annual meeting of stockholders, or until their successors are duly elected and qualified, if Proposal 4 to declassify our Board is approved by our stockholders, or until their successors are duly elected and qualified, if Proposal 4 to declassify our Board is not approved by our stockholders; - (2) "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2016; - (3) "FOR" the approval of, in an advisory non-binding vote, the compensation paid to our named executive officers; and